FedBR: Improving Federated Learning on Heterogeneous Data via Local Learning Bias Reduction: Related Works

-\paragraph{Data Augmentation in Federated Learning.} To reduce data heterogeneity, some data-based approaches suggest sharing a global dataset among clients and combining global datasets with local datasets~\citep{tuor2021overcoming,yoshida2019hybrid}.
+\paragraph{Data Augmentation in FL.} To reduce data heterogeneity, some data-based approaches suggest sharing a global dataset among clients and combining global datasets with local datasets~\citep{tuor2021overcoming,yoshida2019hybrid}.
 Some knowledge distillation-based methods also require a global dataset~\citep{tao2020ensemble,li2019fedmd}, which is used to transfer knowledge from local models (teachers) to global models (students).
-Because an excellent global share dataset is impractical in FL settings, some research build proxy datasets using augmentation techniques.
+Considering the impractical of sharing the global datasets in FL settings, some recent research use proxy datasets with augmentation techniques.
 Astraea~\citep{duan2019astraea} uses local augmentation to create a globally balanced distribution.
 XorMixFL~\citep{shin2020xor} encodes a couple of local data and decodes it on the server using the XOR operator.
 FedMix~\citep{yoon2021fedmix} creates the privacy-protected augmentation data by averaging local batches and then applying Mixup in local iterations.
-In this work, we improve FedMix's initial augmentation framework by utilizing the augmented data for training client invariant features and more robust classifiers rather than using them directly as classification inputs.

-\paragraph{Distribution Robust Federated Learning.} Domain generalization is a well-studied field aimed at learning domain-robust models that perform well on unknown distributions.
-Some methods apply domain robust optimization methods~\citep{sagawa2019distributionally,hu2013kullback,michel2021modeling} that minimize the worst-case empirical error, and others train domain invariant features~\citep{ganin2015domain,li2018deep,li2018domain, sun2016deep} by minimizing the distance of features from different domains.
+VHL~\citep{tang2022virtual} relies on the created virtual data with labels and forces the local features to be close to the features of same-class virtual data.
+Different from previous works, this paper designs methods that utilize label-agnostic pseudo-data, and outperform other methods using significantly less pseudo-data.